jamesluttringer2019/lambdata/review.md

 ## Suggestions

 On the last line of your class, instead of repeating self.position, you could type [self.position]*4.
-Would you maybe even be able to just say self.position = [mold]*4 ?
+Would you maybe even be able to just say self.position = [mold]*4 instead of assigning it on two seperate lines?

 It looks like you tried formatting your docstring, but it makes it kinda strange to read because it doesn't actually format.